Pete Cosey: Death

-Pete Cosey died on May 30, 2012 of complications following surgery at Vanguard Weiss Memorial Hospital in Chicago.
+Pete Cosey died on May 30, 2012, of complications following surgery at Vanguard Weiss Memorial Hospital in Chicago.
 Although he spent most of his life in Chicago, he was living in nearby Evanston, Illinois.

 Instruments and equipment

 Cosey was known for playing in a variety of guitar tunings; a friend commented he had a different tuning for each song.
-With Davis, he played an SG-like Guild (Agharta, Pangaea) and two 1950s Gibson Les Pauls (Dark Magus).
+With Davis, he played a Guild S-100 (Agharta, Pangaea) and two 1950s Gibson Les Pauls (Dark Magus).
 Live he also used a Vox Phantom 12-string guitar and a Morris Mando Mania.
 Unusually, Cosey tuned his 12-string to polyphonic intervals, rather than customary octaves/unison.
 He used a variety of effects (on stage he had those set up on a table in front of him, with assorted percussion instruments) including two wah pedals.
 An early fan of the guitar synthesizer, he played an EMS Synthi A synthesizer and later an Ibanez MIDI controller, a Roland guitar synth, and a Yamaha TX81Z.